scylladb/scylla-migrator/README.md

 # Building

-Make sure `sbt` is installed on your machine, and run `build.sh`.
+1. Make sure the Java 8 JDK and `sbt` are installed on your machine.
+2. Export the `JAVA_HOME` environment variable with the path to the JDK installation.
+3. Run `build.sh`.

 # Configuring the Migrator

-Create a `config.yaml` for your migration using the template `config.yaml` in the repository root.
+Create a `config.yaml` for your migration using the template `config.yaml.example` in the repository root.
 Read the comments throughout carefully.

 # Running on a live Spark cluster

-The Scylla Migrator is built against Spark 2.3.1, so you'll need to run that version on your cluster.
+The Scylla Migrator is built against Spark 2.4.4, so you'll need to run that version on your cluster.

 After running `build.sh`, copy the jar from `./target/scala-2.11/scylla-migrator-assembly-0.0.1.jar` and the `config.yaml` you've created to the Spark master server.